Cover image for blog title on how to become a better self-taught artist

 Take a few minutes to reflect on your top-of-mind desires.

-What have you been wanting to do?
-What would doing art accomplish for you and others, what would be the purpose?
+• What would doing art accomplish for you and others?

-Visualize a clear picture in your mind of what you aspire to strive for.
 Imagine, if there were no obstacles to realizing your outcomes … what kind of artist would you be?

-Next, write down two-to-four concrete outcomes.
+Next, write down 3-4 concrete outcomes.

-Where are we now, what is the gap?
+What is the gap?
 What skills and knowledge are required to:

 1. act on that vision